My objectives for the Archaeology of Portable Rock Art blog

 To challenge the “pareidolia accusation” as a valid de rigueur argument against possible intended imagery incorporated into portable rock art and help bring this part of the archaeological record to the higher level of scientific inquiry and scrutiny it deserves.

-To explore relationships between portable rock art modalities and human evolution, population diasporas, cognitive capabilities and life ways.
+To explore relationships between portable rock art modalities and human evolution, population dispersal, cognitive capabilities and life ways.